 - 1. Open the housing door. - 2.
-Set a voltmeter to measure in the millivolt (mV) range. - 3.
-When checking the mV output of the CO channel, plug the voltmeter leads into the test points in the AMP 1 section of the main circuit board.
-Plug the positive lead into the test point labeled CAL+1; plug the negative lead into the test point labeled CAL-1. - 4.
+Set a voltmeter to measure in the millivolt (mV) range.
+It will be used in the calibration of the CO channel. - When checking the mV output of the CO channel, plug the voltmeter leads into the test points in the AMP 1 section of the main circuit board.
+Plug the positive lead into the test point labeled CAL+1; plug the negative lead into the test point labeled CAL-1. - 3.
 Use the following formula to determine the correct test points output for the CO calibrating sample.